rougier/scipy-crash-course/02-introduction.md

 **Lists**

 Lists are mutable containers quite similar to tuple, but they can be modified after creation.
-They also allow to store pretty much anything.
+They allow to store pretty much anything.
 To create a list, you need to write a comma-separated list of values enclosed by square brackets.